- Page Content

 - Must have a place to conduct business in New Jersey

 Once you are certified, your certification is good for two years.
 To renew, you will need to obtain continuing education credits.

 How Much Do Court Reporters Earn in New Jersey?

-According to May 2017 statistics taken from the US Bureau of Labor Statistics (BLS), court reporters earned the annual mean wage of $58,420, which is more than what court reporters earned in Florida and Pennsylvania, two of the biggest states that employ court reporters.
+According to May 2020 statistics taken from the US Bureau of Labor Statistics (BLS), court reporters and simultaneous captioners in New Jersey earned an annual mean wage of $81,570.

 - Could Automation Be the Antidote to the Court Reporter Shortage? | New Jersey Law Journal